Private Healthcare Information Network

+Overview

 It is intended to improve the availability of information to patients considering private healthcare service, making the information comparable with that which is already available for the National Health Service.
 The order specifies 11 performance measures which are to be collected.

 In May 2017 it published data about 149 common procedures at more than 200 hospitals showing the number of patient admissions, the average length of stay for each procedure, and the Friends and Family Test scores.
 This is said to cover over 80% of privately funded healthcare in the UK.
 It is planned to publish more detailed data than the Care Quality Commission.

 Since 2017 the Care Quality Commission has used information supplied by the network as part of its regulation of the independent sector.

 Its annual report for 2016-17 contained information for 285 hospitals providing private healthcare services, but 230 hospitals had not submitted sufficient data to appear on the network's website.
 These included 151 that had not submitted live data at all, most of which were NHS hospitals, in respect of their private activity.

 In June 2018 it was announced that the network would be developing an Acute Data Alignment Programme with NHS Digital to integrate the data it collects on about 750,000 privately funded hospital episodes each year into NHS systems and standards.
 In December 2019 it published information on health outcomes for patients who had privately funded care in the UK, covering the period 1 July 2018 to 30 June 2019, for 282 independent hospitals and NHS Private Patient Units.

-In 2022 the Competition and Markets Authority announced that it was escalating its public enforcement action against private hospitals and consultants.
+In October 2022, the Competition and Markets Authority announced that it was escalating its public enforcement action against private hospitals and consultants.

+In March 2023, the Competition and Markets Authority published the action plans of 40 hospitals currently in breach of the order.
+The action plans outline the steps the hospitals will take to achieve compliance within six months.

+In December 2024, the Competition and Markets Authority confirmed that PHIN had reached the first (Bronze) of three milestones towards the delivery of the Private Healthcare Market Investigation Order..

+In October 2025, the Competition and Markets Authority confirmed that PHIN had reached the second (Silver) of three milestones towards the delivery of the Private Healthcare Market Investigation Order..

+The next stage (Gold) is due at the end of June 2026.